aidswidjaja/osu-mac/docs/index.rst

 These community-developed osu-stable `Wineskins <http://wineskin.urgesoftware.com/tiki-index.php>`_ are the best way to play osu! ranked on your Mac.

+Not sure which wrapper you should get?
+Check out `install/choose.html`_

 - `Get Technocoder's osu!
+Wineskin with support for Apple Silicon running under Rosetta 2 <install/rosetta.html>`_
+- `Get Technocoder's osu!
 Wineskin with support for macOS Catalina 10.15 and later <install/10-15.html>`_
 - `Get slc's osu!
 Wineskin for macOS 10.14 Mojave and earlier <install/10-14.html>`_

 Not sure which version of macOS you're using?
 Check out this `Apple support article <https://support.apple.com/en-au/HT201260>`_ to find out.
+`Here is a list <https://support.apple.com/en-us/HT211814>`_ of Apple computer models that utilise the new ARM-based M1 chip.

 Other options
 =======================================